 The Library has over 3,700 hard copy titles, of which nearly 1,300 are current subscriptions and over 400 available also in electronic version.

 The entire collection is freely and directly accessible for consultation, with the exception of periodicals published before 1861, those belonging to Special Library Funds, and those in big format.
 To view the periodicals not available on open shelves, you have to submit a special request at the Distribution and Handling of Patrimony Service.

 The collection is distributed in several spaces, accessible from the walkways of the two main reading rooms.
-Specifically, the Reading Room 1 walkway holds loose issues of the current year of all the subscribed titles.
-The issues of the previous years are bound and placed on a shelf in chronological order.
-Volumes of the same title have the same call number and all titles are positioned according to the subject area of specialization.
+Specifically, the Walkway of Reading Room 1 holds loose issues of the current year of all subscribed titles.
+Issues of previous years are bound and placed on shelves in chronological order; volumes of the same title have the same call number and all titles are positioned according to the subject area of specialization (classification system).

-To classify semantically the periodicals owned, manage their conservation, facilitate their retrieval and usage, the Library has adopted a system that allows them to group the periodicals, conceptually and physically, in relation to the main discipline of specialization covered by each of them.
+To semantically classify the periodicals owned, manage their conservation, and facilitate their retrieval and usage, the Library has adopted a system that allows to group them both conceptually and physically, in relation to the main discipline of specialization covered by each.

 The classification system consists of 27 classes, using the letters of the alphabet.
 Thus the positioning of periodicals is designated by a letter of the alphabet corresponding to the specialization class, followed by a number.